Helios-One-HAM/The-HeliosOne-Game/README.md

 THE INTER NET AS A WHOLE
 This is the "inter" part of the internet.
-Commercializiation and Money Land is ^ that way.
+Commercializiation and Any Money to be made is ^ this way.